 I wouldn’t have been able to afford the property in Vancouver anyway. 🙁

-So, here I am in Shanghai, over a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful twin girls.
+So, here I am in Shanghai, over a decade later with aforementioned rather gorgeous lady, who is now my gorgeous wife and mother to my beautiful daughters.

 I think it was John Lennon who said that life is what happens to you while you’re busy making plans and I guess I can’t argue with that.

 Before falling into the world of financial services (I use the word ‘falling’, because this was an industry that had never even been on my radar previously), I had worked in the pharmaceutical sales sector for many years.